Nora Roberts: Writing career

 I got the standard rejection for the first couple of tries, then my favorite rejection of all time.
 I received my manuscript back with a nice little note which said that my work showed promise, and the story had been very entertaining and well done.
 But that they already had their American writer.
 That would have been Janet Dailey.

-Dailey would go on to be embroiled in a plagiarism scandal in which she eventually confessed to stealing some of Roberts' work.
+Dailey would go on to be embroiled in a plagiarism scandal in which she eventually confessed to stealing some of Roberts's work.

 Roberts once stated: "You're going to be unemployed if you really think you just have to sit around and wait for the muse to land on your shoulder."
 She concentrates on one novel at a time, writing eight hours a day, every day, even while on vacation.
 Rather than begin with an outline, Roberts instead envisions a key incident, character, or setting.
 She then writes a short first draft that has the basic elements of a story.
 Roberts then goes back to the beginning of the novel.
 The second draft usually sees the addition of details, the "texture and color" of the work, as well as a more in-depth study of the characters.
 She then does a final pass to polish the novel before sending it to her agent, Amy Berkower.

 She often writes trilogies, finishing the three books in a row so that she can remain with the same characters.
 In the past, her trilogies were all released in paperback, as Roberts believed the wait for hardcover editions was too long for the reader.
 All her new publications are released in hardcover first and e-book, with paperback editions following.

 Roberts does much of her research over the Internet, as she has an aversion to flying.